maarten-pennings/6502/3eeprom/README.md

 You can connect to the Nano via a terminal program (UART over USB), and give the Nano commands to write or read EEPROM locations.
 See below for a demo session.

 ![Terminal on the Arduino EEPROM programmer](terminal.png)

+The `>>` is the prompt.
+After the prompt I typed commands.
+The next line(s) are the response.

 Instead of entering commands manually over the UART/USB, one can also send a file with commands.
 Such a file could be called an EEPROM programming script.

 > Keep in mind that the Nano is less fast then your PC.
-> So the PC will send to characters in the file so fast to the Nano that it can't keep up.
+> So the PC will send the characters in the file so fast to the Nano that it can't keep up.
 > You should typically configure the terminal to have a per character or per line delay when sending files.
-> I use a line delay of 25ms.
+> I use a "line delay" of 25ms.

 Some example scripts are given.
 Two [inx-loop](eeprom-programmer/inx-loop.txt) and [stx-inx-loop](eeprom-programmer/stx-inx-loop.txt) uses series of `write` commands.
 The third [script](eeprom-programmer/main33inc-isr44inc.txt) is more elaborated.
-It uses streaming mode, `echo` commands to keep track of progress, and verifies if writing was succesful.
+It uses streaming mode, `echo` commands to keep track of progress, comments with `#`, and verifies at the end of the script if writing was successful.
-It is the same program that we used in the [previous chapter](../2emulation/README.md#8-Test-IRQ).
+The third program is the same program that we used in the [previous chapter](../2emulation/README.md#8-Test-IRQ).
-We used it for the experiment started in the next section.
+We will now use it again.

 ## 6502 with EEPROM and Nano